b2ihealthcare/snow-owl/README.md

 ## Versioning

-We use [SemVer](http://semver.org) for versioning.
-[CHANGELOG.md](CHANGELOG.md) contains a curated, chronologically ordered list of notable changes for each version.
+Our [releases](https://github.com/b2ihealthcare/snow-owl/releases) use [semantic versioning](http://semver.org).
+You can find a chronologically ordered list of notable changes in [CHANGELOG.md](CHANGELOG.md).

 ## License